smart-needle-manual/system_integration/setup_and_launch.md

 ### > This approach necessitates frequent repositioning of the catheter due to lack of real-time feedback and deflections from contact with stiff tumors; intraoperative imaging, such as with CT or MRI, is untenable due to the neeed for frequent transitions involving patients and clinial staff.
 ### > Previous work by membrs of this team [1, 2] showed that an approach leveraging fiber-optic shape-sensing, a robotic guide, and a quantiative image analysis framework can track deviations from intended trajectory and spatial dose distribution.
 ### > The most recent and current working iteration of this approach uses one-dimensional Cosserat models of inextensible, elastic needle deformation using Lie group algebras to mdeol needle-tissue biomechanical interactions.
-### > However, while the approcah achieves sub-millimeter accuracy in deflection optimization, the use of a robotic guide and several nodal components in Slicer-ROS, the open-source visualization framework, reduces computational speed, perhaps without significantly improving prediction accuracy for position of the needle tip and downstream dosimetric calculations.
+### > However, while the approcah achieves sub-millimeter accuracy in deflection optimization, the use of a robotic guide and several nodal components in Slicer-ROS, the open-source visualization framework, allows only tranlsation and reduces computational speed, hampering flexible operation and perhaps negligibly improving prediction accuracy for position of the needle tip and downstream dosimetric calculations.

 #### 1: https://ieeexplore.ieee.org/abstract/document/10669207
 #### 2: https://ieeexplore.ieee.org/abstract/document/10801886